-Students live with a middle income family in small towns in the valley of Los Chillos, located about 40 minutes outside of Quito.
-After class and on weekends, students will typically undertake many activities with their host families, including hiking, swimming, playing sports, and socializing with their hosts’ extended family and friends.
-The homestay is an ideal setting for students to practice their Spanish and experience local culture, including many traditional dishes.
+Students will live with a middle-income family in small towns in the valley of Los Chillos, located about 40 minutes outside of Quito.
+After class and on weekends, students will typically join their host families for a range of activities and social events.

-The program’s second homestay is in an urban neighborhood in Quito with a middle class family.
+The program’s second homestay is with a middle class family in an urban neighborhood in Quito.
 Quito offers a variety of wonderful cultural amenities.
 Host families enjoy sharing the city with their students by accompanying them to concerts, museums, movies, and other sites.
-Students quickly become familiar with Quito’s excellent and inexpensive public transportation system.

 Duration: 15 weeks

 Language Study: Kichwa, Spanish

 Prerequisites: 3 semesters college-level Spanish or the equivalent and the ability to follow coursework in Spanish, as assessed by SIT.
 Read more...

 Brattleboro, VT 05302 USA